-Does your institution have an application fee?
-Amount of application fee: \$50.00 ⊠ Yes □ No Can it be waived for applicants with financial need? ⊠ Yes □ No If you have an application fee and an on-line application optiline: Same fee: Free: X Reduced: ion, please indicat e policy for s tudents who ap oply on-

-Can on-line application fee be waived for applicants with financial need?
-Yes

-C14.
-Application closing date Does your institution have an application closing dat Application closing date (fall):Priority date: April 1 e? ⊠ No C15.
-Are first-time, first-year students accepted for te rms other than the fall? ⊠ Yes □ No C16.
-Notification to applicants of admission decision s ent (fill in one only) On a rolling basis beginning (date): November 15 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notification of the company weeks it is not ed thereafter Deadline for housing deposit (MMDD): May 1 Amount of housing deposit: \$300 Refundable if student does not enroll?
+C13.
+Application fee Does your institution have an application fee?
+Amount of application fee: \$50.00 ⊠ Yes □No Can it be waived for applicants with financial need? ⊠ Yes □ No If you have an application fee and an on-line application option line: Same fee: Free: X Reduced: n, please indicat te policy for students who apply on- Can on-line application fee be waived for applicants with finan icial need?
+Yes C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): Priority date: April 1 Yes ⊠ No C15.
+Are first-time, first-year students accepted for terms of other than the fall? ⊠ Yes □ No C16.
+Notification to applicants of admission decision sent $(f{ij})$ ill in one only) On a rolling basis beginning (date): November 15 By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified the Other: ereafter Deadline for housing deposit (MMDD): May 1 Amount of housing deposit: \$300 Refundable if student does not enroll?
 Yes, in full Yes, in part X No C18.
-Deferred admission: Does your institution allow s ☑ Yes ☐ No If yes, maximum period of postponement: 1 year tudents to postpone enrollment after admission?
-C19.
-Early admission of high school students: Does you time, first-time, first-year (freshman) students one you No C20.
-Common Application: Question removed from CI OS.
-(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early apply and be notified of an admission decision well i students to commit to attending if accepted) for first ☐ Yes ☐ No n advance of the reg gular notification date and that asks If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date November 1 December 1 Other early decision plan closing date Other early decision plan notification date N/A N/A
+Deferred admission: Does your institution allow studen ☐ Yes ☐ No ts to postpone e enrollment after admission?
+If yes, maximum period of postponement: 1 year C19.
+Early admission of high school students: Does your instime, first-time, first-year (freshman) students one year or C20.
+Common Application: Question removed from CDS.
+(Ir nitiated during 2 2006-2007 cycle)

+Early Decision and Early Action Plans